Foreclosures in British Columbia: A Practical Buyer’s Guide

 - Condominiums and strata properties

-- Commercial and mixed-use buildings
+- Commercial or mixed-use buildings

 Risks of Buying a Foreclosure in BC

-- Limited or no property disclosures
+- Limited or no property disclosure statements

-- Possible repair or maintenance issues
+- Deferred maintenance or repair issues

-- No warranties on appliances or systems
+- No warranties on appliances or major systems

 Financing a Foreclosure in British Columbia